yh115/Analogue-Nowcasting-Model/README.md

 ### 2. Objective
 •	Design an Analogue Rainfall Forecasting (ARF) model using historical data patterns.

-•	Validate the model's performances
+•	Validate the model's performances.

 ### 3. Data Selection Rationale

 **Years 2010-2022:** The selected data encompasses various climatic oscillations, inclusive of El-Niño, La-Niña, and neutral phases.
 Such a design criterion ensures that the model robustly accounts for the influences of the ENSO cycle on Singapore's precipitation dynamics.

 **Recent Data priority:** To stay relevant amidst the rapidly evolving weather patterns caused by climate change, our focus remains on more recent data.